 - Two sub-units are differentiated within Soil Unit B (Soil Unit B1 and Soil Unit B2).
 The boundary between Soil Units B1 and B2 is characterised by a change in geotechnical properties (Table 3.1).
 This geotechnical boundary coincides with an internal reflector and/or a change in seismic character, which is interpreted primarily in UHR SCS data.
 This interpretation has been locally adjusted at and close to geotechnical locations.
-This boundary could be interpreted with confidence only in the northern part of WFS II; - The base of Soil Unit B1 represents an erosional boundary; - Soil Unit B2 is present locally as channel infill deposits;
+Although this reflector could be traced across a large part of WFS I, it was not possible to interpret the boundary with confidence everywhere; - The base of Soil Unit B1 represents an erosional boundary; - Soil Unit B2 is present almost everywhere in WFS I, locally as channel infill deposits; - The base of Soil Unit B generally correlates with a strong, semi-continuous seismic reflector.
+The basal reflector is locally cut across by numerous channels and is considered to represent an erosion surface; - Locally internal buried channels within Soil Unit B were observed.